 The late teens and early 20s can be tough for many kids.
 Adolescents who are uncomfortable with their appearance may make poor social choices, engage in risky behavior, or struggle with poor self-esteem and self-worth.
-For teens and young adults unhappy with the appearance of their nose, Atlanta facial plastic surgeon Dr. Paul Daraei’s rhinoplasty procedure may be able to help you and your teen find a solution.
+For teens and young adults who are unhappy with the appearance of their noses, the rhinoplasty procedure offered by our Atlanta facial plastic surgeon may be able to help them find a solution.

 What is Teenage Rhinoplasty?